The Galaxy Number Density Profile of Haloes: The galaxy number density profile of haloes

 where the regularized upper incomplete $\Gamma$ function is defined as: \be \Gamma(A,x)\equiv\frac{1}{\Gamma(A)}\int_x^{+\infty}t^{A-1}\exp(-t) \,\diff t \ee and where the complete $\Gamma$ function $\Gamma(A)\equiv \Gamma(A,0)$.
 Due to the $\Gamma$ functions inside the integral of Eq.~\ref{convnew}, we can not solve the integration analytically.
 However, it can be solved using numerical methods easily; we first calculate a spline function for the term inside the integral, then calculate the integral numerically.

-We plot the measured $f_{ss}$ against $x$ in Fig.~\ref{fitfss}, as shown in the circles for two example halo mass bins.
+We plot the measured $f_{ss}$ {(i.e. the PDF of satellite-satellite pairs measured in halo mass bins)} against $x$ in Fig.~\ref{fitfss}, as shown in the circles for two example halo mass bins.
 The solid curves represent our new model.
 While the free parameters of our model were fitted to \ds, the curves in Fig.~\ref{fitfss} are \emph{not} direct fits to the points in Fig.~\ref{fitfss}.
 This figure therefore validates the general applicability of our model with its fitted parameters.
 The dashed curves depict the NFW profile for these mass bins, which, again, clearly do not match the simulated data.
 All these $f_{ss}$ are normalized to integrate to one in the interval $x\in[0,1]$.